 There have been hundreds of incidents with local water sources like city water supplies and wells being contaminated.

 These sorts of situations can arise for several reasons, but while it may seem unlikely, I promise that you will be sorry if you are not prepared when the time comes.
-Another scenario that we have run into is when pipes break, or water pipes freeze.
+Another scenario that we have run into is when pipes break or water pipes freeze.
 This happens all the time in my home state of Minnesota, and having an emergency water tank nearby has saved me multiple times from having to eat snow!

 FEMA suggests that you keep a minimum of 3 days of clean water set aside.
 We suggest that you have a few weeks available just to be safe.
-Make sure you calculate the number of people in your family by the maximum amount of water available in your storage and ensure that the storage container can meet your needs for a minimum of thee days, but ideally, a few weeks if possible.
+Make sure you calculate the number of people in your family by the maximum amount of water available in your storage and ensure that the storage container can meet your needs for a minimum of three days, but ideally, a few weeks if possible.

 Besides space being an issue for many people, you must remember that 55 gallons of water weigh several hundred pounds.